Abyxion/Homelab-Projects/README.md

 ## About This Project

-This server is an old HP laptop running Ubuntu, repurposed into a homelab for hands-on learning in networking, security, and IT.
+This server is an old HP laptop running Ubuntu, repurposed into a homelab for hands on learning in networking, security, and IT.
 All projects are tailored toward real-world skills and certification prep (CompTIA Network+ and Security+).

 ## Server Info